Campaigning for the fair treatment of New Zealanders living in Australia

 When serving the NARWP, New Zealand citizens can count any period of time spent in Australia:

 For example, if you were granted a Resident Return Visa in 2018, and had lived in Australia for 18 months in the 1990's, you would be eligible for Centrelink payments after six months.
+If you entered Australia on a diplomatic passport, your period(s) of residence do not count towards the NARWP.

 The NARWP does not apply to Protected Special Category Visa-holders, even if they leave Australia and return again.